-aaFor item 17, rate 4, if evidence of family involvement is found in multiple domains and the teacher invites family’s interpretation and documentation; 3, if at least one domain or objective involves family as partner [rather than recipient of info] : 2, if teacher provided interpretation of data to family [family as recipient of info]; and (1), not at all [information for families does not provide understanding of data – what led to the interpretation; or there is no communication with family] .
+aaFor item 17, rate 4, if evidence of family involvement is found in multiple domains and the teacher invites family’s interpretation and documentation; 3, if at least one domain or objective involves family as partner [rather than recipient of info] : 2, if teacher provided interpretation of data to family [family as recipient of info]; and (1), not at all [information for families does not explain what led to the interpretation; or there is no communication with family] .

 This supplemental set of ratings was piloted only in the final pretest classrooms.
 Additional pretesting is recommended before integrating it into the EDIT ratings and rubrics.